American Airlines Flight 191: Legacy of the DC-10

 The loss of Air New Zealand Flight 901 on November 28, 1979, which killed 257 people, added to the DC-10's negative reputation.
 The Antarctic sightseeing flight hit a volcano, though this was caused by several human and environmental factors not related to the airworthiness of the DC-10, and the aircraft was later completely exonerated.

 Another DC-10 crash 10 years later, United Airlines Flight 232, restored some of the aircraft's reputation.
 Despite the aircraft losing an engine and all flight controls and crash-landing in a huge fireball (which was caught on video by a local news crew) that killed 112 people, 184 people survived the accident.
 Experts praised the DC-10's sturdy construction as partly responsible for the high number of survivors.

 Orders for DC-10s dropped off sharply after the events of 1979 (the US economic recession of 1979–82 was also a contributing factor in reduced demand for airliners).
 From there until the end of production 10 years later, the two largest DC-10 customers were FedEx and the US Air Force (KC-10 Extender).
 Despite initial safety concerns, DC-10 aircraft continued to serve with passenger airlines for over three decades after the crash of Flight 191.
 DC-10 production ended in 1988, and many retired passenger DC-10s have since been converted to all-cargo use.
 A DC-10 derivative, the MD-11, constitutes part of the FedEx Express fleet as of June 2025.
 The DC-10s have been upgraded with the glass cockpit from the MD-11, thereby turning them into MD-10s.
 American Airlines retired its last DC-10s in 2000 after 29 years of service.
 In February 2014, Biman Bangladesh Airlines operated the final DC-10 passenger flights.

 Depictions in media

 The National Geographic channel produced a documentary on the crash, and an episode from Seconds From Disaster titled "Chicago Plane Crash" detailed the crash and included film of the investigation press conferences.
 The Canadian television series Mayday profiled the crash in the episode "Catastrophe at O'Hare", which subsequently aired in the US on the Smithsonian Channel and National Geographic Channel's television series Air Disasters.
 The accident was also discussed in "Breaking Point", the second episode of the first season of TV show Why Planes Crash on MSNBC.

 Chicago folk singer Steve Goodman wrote the song "Ballad of Flight 191 (They Know Everything About It)" in response to the crash and the subsequent investigation as the inaugural song for a series of topical songs that aired on National Public Radio in 1979.

+The 1996 novel Airframe by Michael Crichton references the crash and its subsequent effect on the reputation of the DC-10.